Wahooti Fandango

-Title
+Title and artwork

 McCormack said, "Wahooti is just a slang term for marijuana… Fandango… we had a poster once that said "Custard meet Fandango", and I thought, well 'Fandango' sounds good.
 'Wahooti', I don't know… Matthew [guitarist] will like it if there's a drug reference there you've got Matthew onside.
 So I think it just means 'Marijuana Party', I guess."

+The back cover of the album shows the band on horseback with McCormack in a suit and Strong wearing cowboy clothes.
+The inner-sleeve individual photos of the band members shows each with a cannister of nitrous oxide in the background.

 Reception

 In 1997, Rolling Stone Australia named it in their best 100 Australian albums of all time, saying, "Custard delivered on the pop promise the "Rockfish Anna" and "Gastanked" EPs with the wit, charm and style of Wahooti Fandango.
 Drawing on a vast array of influences (from the art-rock of Pere Ubu, Devo and Sonic Youth to country ballads and big band swing), Custard's casual, whimsical approach to their own music often masks the degree of craft underlying songs.
 In 2021, Loverama replaced it in the list.

+Andrew Stafford, in Pig City, said the album " saw Custard's transformation from lightweight guitar band to something altogether more exotic.
+The album zigzagged from thrash pop to cocktail jazz on the whim of the group's eccentric leader."